 “The most important thing to remember is that it isn’t some faceless customer buying a product at some store; this is personal.
 Do you have a product or products someone actually wants to receive every month, or are you just trying to jump on a train before it completely blows past you?
 You have to truly look at what you have to offer, without bias, and figure out if this is something people want to receive on a regular basis.”

 Nick at Game Day Box, a monthly collection of your favorite team’s licensed merchandise

 Of course we want to give our future subscribers the world.
 But there’s a balance to be found.
 All the advice here on the blog from your fellow sellers, and the uniquely valuable storehouse of knowledge at Subscription School, can’t help you get over the hurdles common to every small business.
 In some ways, subscription boxes are the perfect venture for a creative beginner: a way to learn your own style, answer those questions and overcome those challenges for yourself.

 “Know your audience, and know you and your team’s strengths, then build from there.
 The first shipment will be the hardest to get out, so my suggestion is so be patient and really focus first and foremost on what your customers think…”

 Sustainable & Scalable

 Once you’ve found that point of connection between yourself and your ideal subscriber, the rush of ideas will come.
-Write them down, daily and nightly, and every time you leave the house.
-Be thinking about your people: What would a subscriber to your box think about the meal you’re eating, the restaurant you’re eating it in, the decorations on the wall?
+Write them down, daily and nightly.
+Think about your people: What would a subscriber to your box think about the meal you’re eating, the restaurant you’re eating it in, the decorations on the wall?
 What would your perfect subscriber want to watch on television at the end of a long day, and what kind of meal would they like to share?
 How does that life smell, feel, taste?